-I’ve been fortunate to work with a lot of radio legends during my career, however the most memorable has to be Jack McCoy.(pictured with me above) I’ve known Jack since 1972 when the station I was with in Toronto, CFTR, bought his “Last Contest” which necessitated that my counterpart from Hamilton, Chuck Camroux and I having to travel to San Diego in the middle of winter. (oh darn)
+I’ve been fortunate enough to work with a lot of radio legends during my years in radio, but the most memorable has to be Jack McCoy.(pictured with me above) I’ve known Jack since 1972 when I was with CFTR in Toronto and bought his “Last Contest” which necessitated that my counterpart from Hamilton, Chuck Camroux and I having to travel to San Diego in the middle of winter. (oh darn)

 Unfortunately, I couldn’t find the air conditioner so I called the front desk to ask for help, they said, “Walk over to the sliding glass doors, open them, and then let God do his thing.

-Early the next morning, we headed to Santee where the KCBQ studios were located to meet with Jack and cut our promos.
-What I remember the most about that meeting was how much he reminded me of Clint Eastwood.
-He wore a leather cowboy hat, a poncho, boots, and even smoked those small cigars just like Clint did in his spaghetti westerns.
-Jack’s voice though sounded more like Rod Serling’s than it did Clint’s and here’s where it gets a little crazy.
-After interviewing Chuck and me about our stations, he used his great voice to ad-lib our promos which blew me away then and still does.
+Bright and early the next morning, Chuck and I excitedly headed to the KCBQ studios which were located in Santee to meet Jack and get our promos cut.
+What I remember the most about that meeting was how much Jack reminded me of Clint Eastwood.
+He wore a leather cowboy hat, boots, and a Mexican a poncho.
+Hell, he even smoked those small cigarillos as Clint had in those spaghetti westerns.
+However, his voice though sounded more like Rod Serling’s than it did Clint’s.

-A couple of years later when I moved to Indianapolis to be the National PD of Fairbanks Broadcasting, Jack owned a research company called Ram Research.
-I think I bought almost everything he had, but before I did, I insisted that he cut me some promos which he agreed to do if I stayed in the studio with him.
+A couple of years later when I moved to Indianapolis to become the National PD of Fairbanks Broadcasting, Jack now owned a research company called Ram Research but before buying any of his stuff, I insisted that he cut me some promos.

-Taking no notes, he would begin our session by interviewing out of me what it was that I was trying to communicate with the promo.
-Next, he’d ask if I had any movie soundtrack albums which I did, and after listening to a few tracks, he’d say, “Ok, I’m ready … Roll tape.”
+Taking no notes, he would begin our sessions by interviewing out of me, just what it was that I was trying to communicate to my listeners?
+Then he’d have me bring him all movie soundtrack albums I had and after listening to a few cuts he’d say, “Ok, I’m ready … Roll tape.”